moira-alert/doc/source/user_guide/efficient.rst

 ----------------------------

-Sometimes it's hard to maintain strict rule of keeping your metrics green, if your triggers switch OK->ERROR->OK->ERROR for short amounts of time several times a day.
+Sometimes it's hard to maintain strict rule of keeping your metrics green, if your triggers switch OK->ERROR->OK->ERROR for short periods of time several times a day.
 It can lead to alarm fatigue and missing actual failures.

 There is no single recipe for eliminating false positives, but here are some tips.